jquery/node-packager/README.md

 ## Why builder-x?

-Use `builder-x` to generate the built package of your library or application.
+Use `builder-x` to generate the built package for your library or application.

 It's ideal for applications that builds packages on the fly using [Node.js][].